 All our courses are available as either three-year (BSc) or four-year (MSci) programmes of study.
 The entry requirements for the BSc and MSci are identical and students may switch between intended degree awards until the end of the second year of study (subject to sufficient academic progress).

-Applicants should state an intended entry point at the point of application by following these instructions.
-Subject to studying for the correct entry qualifications, applicants may change their proposed entry point up until the end of July i.e. approximately two months before arriving at York.
-After that deadline, applications to change entry point will be considered on a case-by-case basis but are not guaranteed.
+Applicants should state an intended entry pathway at the point of application by following these instructions.
+Subject to studying for the correct entry qualifications, applicants may change their proposed entry pathway up until the end of July i.e. approximately two months before arriving at York.
+After that deadline, applications to change entry pathway will be considered on a case-by-case basis but are not guaranteed.

 All applications to should be made via UCAS.
 Applicants believed to have the potential to succeed as Natural Scientists at York based on the information contained in their UCAS forms are invited to interview.

 On the day of the interview, applicants are given a presentation on studying Natural Sciences at York and have the opportunity to take a tour of some of our teaching and research facilities on campus.
 A decision on whether to make an offer is based both on performance at interview and evidence from the UCAS form.

 The subjects that you should have studied depend on the entry pathway for which you are applying and are shown in the table below.

 |Archaeology/Biology/Environment||Chemistry & Maths or Chemistry & Biology or Maths & Biology|

 |Please note that for applicants taking the International Baccalaureate we will accept Mathematics at Standard level grade 6 for our Archaeology/Biology/Environment, Archaeology/Biology/Chemistry/Environment and Neuroscience programmes only, all other programmes will require Mathematics at Higher level.|

 All applications to undergraduate degree courses at York are made via UCAS (the Universities and Colleges Admissions Service).
 The application system opens mid-September with guides on how to apply through UCAS available online.